-RettighedsAlliancen is an interest organisation representing more than 100.000 creatives across the audiovisual, music, publishing, computergames and design industries.
+RettighedsAlliancen is an interest organisation representing more than 100.000 creatives across the audiovisual, music, publishing, computergames, photos and design industries.
 RettighedsAlliancen’s core mission is promoting a safe and sustainable online environment for both users and the creative businesses by making it easier to choose legal options by making it difficult to provide and consume infringing content online.

 Our work is based on a strategy, where we

 - Use and improve enforcement tools to address online crime